-Drawing II
+ART 112 Drawing II

 A studio course which will continue the building of drawing skills and perception through observation.
 Both traditional and experimental drawing materials, subjects and techniques will be employed.
-Prerequisite: ART 111 or permission of instructor

-Figure Drawing I
+ART 113 Figure Drawing I

 This in-depth course is based in anatomical and expressive approaches to human figure drawing.
 Instruction will include elements of drawings as well as an introduction to the structure and function of human anatomy and its representation in artwork.
 A variety of media can be explored and areas of instruction will include composition, proportion, and foreshortening principles.
 Students work extensively from the live model.
-(6 studio hours)
+(6 studio hours) Prerequisite: ART^111

-Prerequisite: ART 111

-Drawing I Workshop 3
+ART 115 Drawing I Workshop

 Drawing I Workshop is a remedial course for students who have completed Drawing I but need to acquire a greater proficiency in these skills.
 Students will continue to explore the concepts of line, space, value, and composition as drawing tools.
-Students will further develop eye/hand coordination skills as well as their ability to understand what and how they see in order to translate the three-dimensional world into twodimensional drawings.
+Students will further develop eye/hand coordination skills as well as their ability to understand what and how they see in order to translate the three-dimensional world into two-dimensional drawings.
 May be repeated for credit with permission of the program coordinator.
+Prerequisite: ART111